 I have been doing journalistic writing for almost four years, and each year I have seen an improvement in my writing.
 From my first journalism class in middle school to becoming a member of newspaper staff, I have gone on a journey to discover my voice.
-I learned to find passion in what I’m writing about to give life to my stories–even if it’s something I am not passionate about myself.
-Take a look below at some of my writing.Staff Editorial: Navigating Naviance Column: Web of Respect Story: Daniel Tanner transcends typical gender stereotypes with fashion
+I learned to find passion in what I’m writing about to give life to my stories and find myself becoming entranced by the topics I covered, even if it was not something I was previously passionate about.
+Take a look below at some of my writing.Story: Daniel Tanner transcends typical gender stereotypes with fashion

 You can take a look at some of my work through the “Design” page on this website or going to my staff page on the HiLite website.

 While on staff, I worked on a number of projects which used videos, photos, and text to convey information to our readers.
 Take a look below at some of my work.Graphic Perspective: Get Moving